Vir Das Birthday Special: 10 Quotes by Actor-Comedian That Offer Insight Into His Views on Cinema, Humour and Life! | 🎥 LatestLY

 Apart from movies and acting, Vir has also worked with Ashvin Gidwani Productions-AGP for writing and helming few stand-up shows.
 The list includes Walking on Broken Das, History of India: VIRitten and Battle of Da Sexes.
 He debuted in American television in 2019, with the action-comedy series Whiskey Cavalier.
 Another eminent work of his is in Netflix's Hasmukh, the dark-comedy series.
 Whether it's standups, series or films, Vir has always slayed every role perfectly with his uniqueness.
 Hasmukh Review: Vir Das Puts Up a Good Show as the Standup Comedian With a Bloodlust in This Dark but Wacky Netflix Series.

-On the occasion of his 42nd birthday, let's hear some of Vir Das' quotes that speaks about his choice of acting:
+On the occasion of his 42nd birthday, let's hear some of Vir Das' quotes that speaks about his views on cinema, humour and life:

 Badmaash Company Made Me More Confident As An Actor...